drakkan/sftpgo/README.md

 - Web based interface to easily manage users and connections.
 - Easy migration from Unix system user accounts.
 - Configuration is a your choice: JSON, TOML, YAML, HCL, envfile are supported.
+- Portable mode: a convenient way to share a single directory on demand.
 - Log files are accurate and they are saved in the easily parsable JSON format.

 ## Platforms